 They are also more inclined to exchange personal information for convenience and tailored offers.
 They want brand interactions that are seamless and individually relevant, regardless of the time, location, or point of contact.

-To engage with consumers on their own turf and to satisfy their ever-growing expectations, FMCG brands have to embrace omnichannel.
+To interact with consumers on their own turf and to satisfy their ever-growing expectations, FMCG brands have to embrace omnichannel customer engagement.
 But where to start?
 What key capabilities must they acquire?
 Here are two ways to jump start this much-needed evolution.

 Focus on connecting online and offline interactions